genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 There are several authentication types to choose from when configuring the auth-preferences.xml file: INTERNAL, LDAP and HYBRID.

-In order to select one, it is enough to change the type attribute of the authentication field:
+To select one, just change the `type` attribute of the `authentication` field:

 ```xml
 <authentication type="INTERNAL"></authentication>